 Food and Wine Adventures:

 Southeast Expeditions Kayak Tours: Dave Burden and his staff lead guests on some of the most innovative kayaking tours on the East Coast.
 Top among these is a kayak tour to Chatham Vineyards or Holly Grove Vineyards for a wine tasting.
-The price of $85 per person includes a bottle of wine.
+The price includes a bottle of wine.
 Those seeking peace and quiet can also spend the night in an authentic century-old waterman's cabin - perched in a tidal marsh and reachable only by boat.
 Dave paddles out in the evening to fix a delicious dinner for guests for an ultimate Tidewater Virginia food experience.

 Marriott Ranch: Marriott Ranch was the private retreat and estate of the late J. Willard Marriott.
 Today it is a 4,200-acre working cattle ranch with elegant Bed and Breakfast inn.
 Guests can enjoy twilight dinner rides on horseback or a three-night western vacation package.
 Those want the real Western experience can go on a real cattle drive (experienced riders only).
 All culminate at a recreated Old West town with a delicious "cowboy dinner" and guitar entertainment.